opentok/one-to-one-sample-apps/one-to-one-text-chat/JS/README.md

 ```

 The `TextChatAccPack` prototype defines an `onIncomingMessage()` event handler that handles the OpenTok signals for incoming messages.
-In this example, it uses the `ChatUI.getBubbleHtml()` method to render the received message:
+In this example, it uses the `TextChatAccPack.getBubbleHtml()` method to render the received message:

 ```javascript